stablekernel/aqueduct/source/docs/tut/executing-queries.md

 Our operation methods in `HeroesController` currently return heroes from an in-memory list.
 To fetch data from a database instead of this list, we create and execute instances of `Query<T>` in our `ManagedContext`.

 Let's start by replacing `getAllHeroes` in `heroes_controller.dart`.
-Make sure to import your `heroes.dart` file at the top:
+Make sure to import your `model/hero.dart` file at the top:

 ```dart
 import 'package:heroes/heroes.dart';